One Eleuthera Foundation

 Theo Neilly

-Theo Neilly- Theo is a long-time public servant, having spent most of the last two decades serving his community and country in local government and civil aviation.
-Later, Theo was elected a Member of Parliament, and most recently he has served as Consul General for The Bahamas in Washington, DC.
-A native of South Eleuthera, Theo is a Preston H. Albury High School graduate and later earned his Bachelor’s degree from Palm Beach Atlantic university and MBA from Univeraity of Liverpool (UK).
+Theo is a long-time public servant, having spent most of the last two decades serving his community and country in local government and civil aviation.
+Theo has served as an elected Member of Parliament and, most recently, as a Consul General for The Bahamas in Washington, DC.
+A native of South Eleuthera, Theo is a graduate of Preston H. Albury High School.
+He holds a Bachelor’s degree from Palm Beach Atlantic University and a MBA from the University of Liverpool (UK).

 Shaun Ingraham